On this page

 Display Smokefree/Auahi Kore stickers to show you mean business!

 95% of New Zealanders support a ban on smoking in cars carrying children.81 In February 2019 the New Zealand Government signalled they want to change the Smoke-free Environments Act so that smoking is prohibited in cars when children are present.
-In June 2019 the bill that would prohibit smoking in cars with children inside passed its first reading in Parliament.
-Follow the progress here.
+In May 2020 the bill prohibiting smoking in motor vehicles carrying children and young people under 18 years of age received Royal assent and this law will come into force on 28 November 2021.
+Read the bill here for further information.